marfraTUC/micropython_solar_panel/README.md

 # Solar Panel Display

 ## Introduction
-This repository contains the code for a solar panel display.
+This repository contains the code for a solar panel monitoring display.
-It is a simple display that shows the current power output of a solar panel.
+It is a simple display that shows the current power output of your solar panela.
 The project is based on a ESP8266 and a 1.54" e-Paper display from waveshare.

 <img src="https://github.com/marfraTUC/micropython_solar_panel/blob/main/Accompanying%20Files%20/display.jpeg?raw=true" alt="display" width="200"/>